UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 57.5-point total in eight of 11 games (72.7%) this season.
+- UCLA has combined with its opponents to put up more than 57.5 points in eight of 11 games this season.

-- The two teams combine to average 60.7 points per game, 3.2 more than the over/under in this contest.
+- The two teams combine to score 60.7 points per game, 3.2 more than the total in this contest.

-- This contest's total is 8.5 points greater than the 49 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.5 points above the 49 these two squads combine to allow per game this season.

 UCLA Stats and Trends

-- The Bruins have been favored by 7 points or more four times this season and are 3-1 ATS in those contests.
+- So far this season, the Bruins have been installed as favorites by a 7-point margin or more four times and are 3-1 ATS in those matchups.

-- UCLA's games this year have hit the over six times in 11 opportunities (54.5%).
+- UCLA's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- This year, the Bruins have 12 turnovers, five fewer than the Golden Bears have takeaways (17).
+- The Bruins have turned the ball over 12 times this season, five fewer than the Golden Bears have forced (17).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.